kamilkk852/vb-tracking/README.md

 I tried to apply this for my videos and this technique alone wasn't very useful.
 But when I combined it with my CNN model it resulted in quite nice (although still far from perfect) predictions (mean and median localization error dropped to 5-6% and 1-2% respectively).

-## Code
+## Usage example

-The code is still far from optimal concerning prediction speed and memory usage, but it works.
-I'll be working on optimalization.
-But you can already try it for your own.
 Download the repository and run this code inside:

 ```python
 import vbt